Grant Opportunities for Nebraska Libraries

 Foundation - Grants to tax exempt organizations in Nebraska for

-Capital Construction Projects, General Opperating Support, and Program
+Capital Construction Projects, General Operating Support, and Program

 Support.